Murder of Nonoi: Indictment and remand

-On 7 March 2006, 3 days after his arrest, 29-year-old Mohammed Ali was charged with murder.
+On 7 March 2006, three days after his arrest, 29-year-old Mohammed Ali was charged with murder.
 The day when he was charged, Mohammed Ali gestured to his family members for their forgiveness and to tell them that he loves them.
 However, for once, Mohammed Ali did not look at his wife, who was sitting together with her mother separately from her in-laws.
 Both sides of the family, visibly shaken by the events that took place, did not speak to the media.
 Before the tragic death of Nonoi at the hands of Mohammed Ali, the families of her mother and stepfather were originally close to one another, and they often chatted and ate together; for which Nonoi was the main reason that brought them together.

 After he was charged, on 13 March 2007, Mohammed Ali was ordered to be remanded at Changi Prison Complex Medical Centre for psychiatric evaluation.
 Three weeks later, on 3 April 2006, Mohammed Ali was ordered to be further remanded for three more weeks for more psychiatric assessments.

 Cause of death

-After the police retrieved Nonoi's body, consultant forensic pathologist and Associate Professor Dr Gilbert Lau of the Centre for Forensic Medicine (Health Sciences Authority) conducted a post-mortem examination of the little girl's corpse on 5 March 2006.
-In his autopsy report, Dr Lau wrote that the examination of the "external genitalia showed extensive laceration of the fourchette, associated with apparent obliteration of the hymen and localised, acute haemorrhage", meaning that there are cuts in her genital area and her hymen was completely destroyed - these external injuries are consistent with sexual assault.
+After the police retrieved Nonoi's body, consultant forensic pathologist and Associate Professor Dr. Gilbert Lau of the Centre for Forensic Medicine (Health Sciences Authority) conducted a post-mortem examination of the corpse on 5 March 2006.
+In his autopsy report, Dr. Lau wrote that the examination of the external genitalia showed "extensive laceration of the fourchette, associated with apparent obliteration of the hymen and localised, acute haemorrhage", external injuries consistent with sexual assault; however, the results for any semen or DNA around the vaginal area of the deceased tested negative.

-Not only that, Dr Lau also found that the lungs of the child was full of water and over-expanded, which was consistent with being drowned or immersed in water.
-However, despite his findings, Dr Lau was unable to fully ascertain the true cause of death.
+Not only that, Dr. Lau also found that the lungs of the child were full of water and over-expanded, consistent with being drowned or immersed in water.
+However, despite his findings, Dr. Lau was unable to fully ascertain the true cause of death.
 He testified in court that the sexual injuries were not sufficient in the ordinary cause of nature to cause death.
-He wrote that the most possible reason behind Nonoi's death was due to her being immersed or drowned in water while adding in two alternative causes of death - a seizure or abnormal heart rhythm, though Dr Lau said Nonoi's death was probably not part of a natural process.
-On the side-note, the results for any semen or DNA around the vaginal area of the deceased tested negative.
+He wrote that the most possible reason behind Nonoi's death was due to her being immersed or drowned in water while adding in two alternative causes of death - a seizure or abnormal heart rhythm, though Dr. Lau said Nonoi's death was probably not part of a natural process.